-Exceptions include: when an employee is alone in a room, when eating or drinking, when using a respirator or respiratory protection, when an employee cannot use a face covering due to a medical or mental condition; if hearing impaired or communicating with a hearing-impaired person; when specific work tasks cannot be performed with a face covering.
+- 1. When an employee is alone in a room, when eating or drinking with the door closed. - 2.
+When using a respirator or respiratory protection. - 3.
+When an employee cannot use a face covering due to a medical or mental condition. - 4.
+If hearing impaired or communicating with a hearing-impaired person. - 5.
+When specific work tasks cannot be performed with a face covering. - 6.
 Other measures to protect against COVID-19 infection must be implemented when face coverings cannot be used.